 Choosing the best travel backpack is probably the most essential step in planning your trip.
 No matter if you’re planning on traveling long term or just going on a short vacation, your backpack will be “your home away from home”.
 So you definitely want to make sure you have a travel backpack that fits you well and doesn’t fall apart after the first use.

-I know it can be confusing to pick the best travel backpack out of the thousands on the market.
+I know it can be confusing to pick the best backpack for travel out of the thousands on the market.
 But don’t worry, today I’ll help you save hours of research and tell you what to look out for in a good travel backpack and give you tips on picking the best travel backpack for your travels.